henriChevreux/ControlNet-PyTorch/README.md

 * Training and Inference of ControlNet with DDPM on MNIST using canny edges
 * Training and Inference of Unconditional Latent Diffusion Model on CelebHQ dataset(resized to 128x128 with latent images being 32x32)
 * Training and Inference of ControlNet with Unconditional Latent Diffusion Model on CelebHQ using canny edges
+* Training and Inference of Consistency ControlNet distilled from DDPM ControlNet (single-step sampling)
+* Training and Inference of Distribution Matching ControlNet distilled from DDPM ControlNet (single-step sampling)

 For autoencoder of Latent Diffusion Model, I provide training and inference code for vae.

+## Model Types

+### DDPM ControlNet
+The original ControlNet implementation that uses a multi-step denoising process.
+Provides high-quality results but requires many inference steps.

+### Consistency ControlNet
+A distilled version of DDPM ControlNet that learns to predict clean images directly from noisy images in a single step.
+Uses consistency loss to ensure the model's predictions are consistent across different noise levels.

+### Distribution Matching ControlNet
+A distilled version of DDPM ControlNet that uses distribution matching loss (KL divergence + MSE) to ensure the generated samples match the target distribution.
+Also provides single-step sampling for fast inference.

 ## Setup
 * Create a new conda environment with python 3.10 then run below commands